LinoMeister/seminar-cggp-alpha-wrap-2/doc/project.md

 	\tilde{\delta} = \max_{j} \{ \tilde{\delta}_{j} \}
 $$

 In 'cave-like' areas we are thus more likely to end up with a subsegment whose bounding box only contains very few or no input points.
-For such segments we artificially assign a large deviation ($\tilde{\delta}=1$), which will consequently lead to a large deviation for $f$, making the gate more likely to be traversable.
+For such segments we artificially assign a large deviation ($\tilde{\delta} =1 $), which will consequently lead to a large deviation for $f$, making the gate more likely to be traversable.

 Even with this improvement several issues still persist:
 - The bounding boxes might still not always capture the local input geometry well.